Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Evaluation

 \sudowoodo\cite{Wang23Sudowoo}.
 We use the available implementation on GitHub\footnote{https://github.com/megagonlabs/sudowoodo} with the default parameters presented in the original work~\cite{Wang23Sudowoo}.
 Moreover, we consider all proposed optimizations showing the best results according to the different datasets.
 For comparability, we use the semi-supervised variant with the same labeling budget.

-\ditto\cite{LiDitto20}.
+\ditto\cite{LiDitto20} {and \unicorn\cite{Fan24Unicorn}}.
 For faster training, we utilize DistilBERT~\cite{Sanh2019distil} as a pre-trained model.
-Moreover, we use a maximum sequence length of 256, also fixed in the original work~\cite{LiDitto20}, and train the model for 10 epochs.
-We report the results that lead to the smallest training loss over the 10 epochs.
+Moreover, for \ditto, we use a maximum sequence length of 256, also fixed in the original work~\cite{LiDitto20}, and train the model for 10 epochs.
+We report the results that lead to the smallest training loss over the 10 epochs. {For \unicorn, we use the default parameter values of the implementation on GitHub\footnote{\url{https://github.com/ruc-datalab/Unicorn}} with six experts.
+We utilize the combined loss function covering the diversity and a balanced importance of experts.}

 We evaluate \any\cite{ZhangAnyMatch2025} using its official GitHub implementation\footnote{\url{https://github.com/Jantory/anymatch}}.
 For each dataset, the model is trained on the corresponding training set and evaluated on the test set, with the parameterized sample size $n_r$ for comparability.
 Note, \any filters relevant record pairs using the full ground truth of the training data.
-We use a batch size of 32, GPT-2 as the language model, and a learning rate of 2e-5.
+We use a batch size of 32, GPT-2 as the language model, and a learning rate of $2^{-5}$.